NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Hit the Dirt!.md

 * * *

 You fling yourself out of harm's way.
 You [[Actions/Leap|Leap]].
 Your movement gives you a +2 circumstance bonus to AC against the triggering attack.
-Regardless of whether or not the triggering attack hits, you land [[Conditions/Prone|Prone]] after completing your Leap.
+Regardless of whether or not the triggering attack hits, you land [[Prone|Prone]] after completing your Leap.

 *Source: Pathfinder Guns & Gears*
 *ORC*